ericlavigne/CarND-Traffic-Sign-Classifier/README.md

 the output layer, used 0.01 L2 regularization.
 I used the Adam optimizer to avoid tuning the learning rate.

+The different types of signs had very different frequencies in the training data set, so these frequencies needed to be balanced out during training so that the model could learn the less frequent sign types.
+I added a normalize_frequencies option to my sample_generator class so that I could easily balance out the sign types during training.
+I turned this option on during training but off during evaluation.

 Neural network architecture tends to be a tradeoff between training set accuracy, generalization (fitting one training set leads to accurate predictions on a second training set), and training speed.
 With access to a powerful GPU, I